The new generation

 By testing 7 fully electric «Citybuses» on its network, STIB clearly turns to energy transition of its bus fleet towards innovating and even more ecological technologies.
 These Citybuses ride on line 33, that serves the city centre and connect the upper and lower parts of the city.

-Five electric standard buses, that charge batteries in the depot, will also appear as from autumn.
-At the spring of 2019, 25 electric articulated buses will arrive and reinforce the network.
-They will charge batteries at night at the depot during the route, thanks to loading posts at the terminus.
+Five electric standard buses, that charge batteries in the depot, have been put into service.
+Just like 25 electric articulated buses.
+They will charge batteries at night at the depot and also during the route, thanks to loading posts at the terminus.